hamerlinski/advent-of-code-kotlin-2022/README.md

 Welcome to the Advent of Code[^aoc] Kotlin project created by [hamerlinski][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

-In this repository, hamerlinski is about to provide solutions for the puzzles using [Kotlin][kotlin] language.
+In this repository, hamerlinski is about to provide solutions for the puzzles using [Kotlin][kotlin] language and **Object-Oriented** approach.

 If you're stuck with Kotlin-specific questions or anything related to this template, check out the following resources: